9/17: I have joined 18F as a Product Manager & Innovation Specialist!

 san francisco, ca

-As Interim Lead for Economic Development, Alicia spearheaded the creation of a new focus area for CfA in Economic Development Policy.
-She formed strategic partnerships with national partners, managed funder relationships, and led the hiring process for the current Director.
-She worked with the Senior Director of Government Relations to contract a $2.6 million portfolio of government technology projects in 6 cities and oversaw fellowship teams in Albuquerque and Miami.
+As Interim Lead for Economic Development, I spearheaded the creation of a new focus area for CfA in Economic Development Policy.
+I formed strategic partnerships with national partners, managed funder relationships, and led the hiring process for the current Director.
+I worked with the Senior Director of Government Relations to contract a $2.6 million portfolio of government technology projects in 6 cities and oversaw fellowship teams in Albuquerque and Miami.

 ceo and co-founder, Localdata